 The plan for Statoil-operated «Skuld» was approved in January 2012.
 The field will produce oil from three subsea templates tied to the Norne vessel.

 The plan for seabed compression on the Statoil-operated Åsgard field was approved in March 2012.
 Compressors will be installed on the seabed to increase production from the Mikkel and Midgard fields. Åsgard gas compression represents new technology that can contribute to improve gas recovery and extend the lifetime of other fields.

 A PDO was recently also submitted for the 6707/10-1 gas and condensate discovery «Aasta Hansteen» (previously known as «Luva»), about 140 kilometres north of the Norne field.
 The plan is to transport the gas to Nyhamna in Møre and Romsdal in a gas pipeline, which will be constructed with sufficient capacity to also accommodate gas from other developments in the area.

 The Plan for Installation and Operation (PIO) of this pipeline, called Polarled, was also submitted in January this year.

-The oil companies plan to deliver around 13 plans for development and operation over the next two years.
-About nine of these will be in the North Sea, three in the Norwegian Sea and one in the Barents Sea, where no PDO has been approved since Goliat in 2009.
+The oil companies intend to submit about 20 plans for development and operation over the next two years.
+Of these, about ten may come in the North Sea, six in the Norwegian Sea and two in the Barents Sea, where no PDOs have been approved since Goliat in 2009.